2 Content Guidelines

 2.3.7 Conclusion or summary

-Will readers understand your take-home message clearly enough to tweet about your post?
+Will readers understand your take-home message clearly enough to share on their social media about your post?
 You might need to remind them of your main points.

 Now review the Technical Guidelines for submitting your draft post, and you’re ready to go.